SamB440/ForcePack/README.md

 You can find the Spigot resource at: https://www.spigotmc.org/resources/forcepack.45439/

 ## Features
+- Support for 1.20.3+ multiple resource packs
+- Ability to set resource packs on a per-version basis
+- Local webserver resource pack hosting
 - Pack unloading for Velocity sub-servers without a resource pack
-- Local webserver resource pack hosting
 - Prevents escaping out bypass for clients <= 1.12 (requires ViaVersion for Spigot)
 - Run commands on pack statuses
 - RGB via MiniMessage support